Azure/azure-powershell/src/CostManagement/CostManagement.Autorest/README.md

             "description": "Has comparison expression for a dimension", "$ref": "#/definitions/QueryComparisonExpression"
           },
-          "tag": {
+          "tags": {
-            "description": "Has comparison expression for a tag", "$ref": "#/definitions/QueryComparisonExpression"
+            "description": "Has comparison expression for a tags", "$ref": "#/definitions/QueryComparisonExpression"
           }
         }